Want to share this article? Visit our re-post guidelines.

 - Citronella candles (with soy wax and cotton wicks) may also provide some protection by emitting a scent that ticks and other insects do not enjoy, but make sure there’s no DEET or other heavy chemicals in those candles.

 - Need more support for Lyme disease and co-infections?
-Check out Dr. Jay’s At-Home Lyme Disease program or apply for our one-on-one coaching.
+Check out my At-Home program.

 School’s out for the summer, and that means countless hours spent outside in the sun: woodsy camping trips, cottage boat rides with friends, picnics in the park, and lazy afternoons laying in the lawn, watching the clouds pass by.